aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 ## Service Clients

-{{% alias sdk-go %}} provides service clients rooted under the `github.com/aws/aws-sdk-go-v2/service` import path.
+{{% alias sdk-go %}} provides service client modules nested under the `github.com/aws/aws-sdk-go-v2/service` import path.
 Each service client is contained in a Go package using each service's unique identifier.
 The following table provides some examples of service import paths in the {{% alias sdk-go %}}.